GENERAL LANGUAGE CLASSES ($310+ materials)

 400: Is an advanced conversation level using current events as a base for discussion.

-401: Is an advanced conversation level with literary texts.
+401: Is an advanced conversation level with literary texts and literary discussion subjects.

 Click here for more information about CENTER CITY Campus